 The Atherton Tablelands is become known as one of the premier mountain biking area in Queensland.
 The area provides trails for rides of all ages and skill levels.
 Our park is the ideal base to explore the region on two wheels with the Atherton Forest Mountain Bike Park located just 5 minutes away.
 This area has 17 single track trails that travel through an open forest.

 The region is known for its abundance of birdlife and a list of the species that can be found in the area and park is available from reception, courtesy of Townsville Bird Club.
 The park is also in close proximity to Hasties Swamp which is home to a 2-storey bird hide where you can see thousands of birds in their natural habitat and it forms part of Queensland Heritage trails network.
-Pick up the bird watching list by Townsville Bird Group from reception or if you are looking for more information about the wildlife you are witnessing, there are several birdwatching tours available.
+Pick up the bird watching list by Townsville Bird Group from reception or if you are looking for more information about the wildlife you are witnessing, there are several birdwatching and other wildlife tours available.

 The Crystal Caves